sh1d0wg1m3r/Metadata-Removal-Tool/README.md

 Feel free to request pull requests and leave your issues or improvements.
 I will happily help.

 ## License
-[MIT License](LICENSE) - Free as a bird!
-Use, modify, and distribute as your heart desires.
+[GNU General Public License](LICENSE) - Feel free to review the license terms in the linked file.
+Thank you for your interest in my project!